SBA Loan Application: Everything You Need to Know

 Unfortunately, with all of the documentation and paperwork, this final part may take a while.
 However, once you’ve submitted your SBA loan application, you can expect the remainder of the process to include:

 - Letter of intent: Once a lender has received and reviewed your application, they’ll notify you regarding whether or not they intend to continue with your application.
-If they are going to continue, they’ll send you a letter of intent explaining what you’ve qualified for and what your rates and terms are likely to be.
+If they continue, they’ll send you a letter of intent explaining the loan amount, rates, and terms you qualify for.

 - Underwriting: The actual underwriting process may be the most lengthy part of this last step.
 During this time, the lender may ask for additional information or documentation as necessary.